Get insider access

 ViewSonic PX701-4K

-The Epson EpiqVision Mini EF12 is a bit better than the ViewSonic PX701-4K, although the ViewSonic is particularly interesting to gamers with its 1080p @ 240Hz support.
-The ViewSonic is brighter and has better contrast, but the Epson has vastly better color accuracy.
+The ViewSonic PX701-4K is better than the Epson EpiqVision Mini EF12.
+The ViewSonic projector is good for gamers with its 1080p @ 240Hz support.
+It's also brighter and has better contrast, but the Epson has vastly better color accuracy.
 The ViewSonic can also deliver sharper images through 4k pixel shifting, while the Epson projects a much lower 1080p image.
 The Epson has significantly more smart features, has an integrated smart interface with full Wi-Fi and Bluetooth support, and is more portable.

 + Show more